 |Serverless cloud function invocation||Limited||

 Ably can trigger serverless functions on any third party platforms such as Amazon Lambda, Microsoft Azure or Google Function.

 Amazon SNS only offer serverless cloud functions on their Amazon Lambda platform thus reducing the options available to you.
 Ably are able to integrate across all server-less functions thus utilising the platform that is most suited to your business.
 Additionally, SNS cannot trigger AWS Lambda functions.
-Kinesis or SQS must be used instead to trigger Lambda functions.Find out more about Reactor Functions
+Kinesis or SQS must be used instead to trigger Lambda functions.Find out more about Reactor Events

 Presence allows you to subscribe to events when users or devices enter or leave channels.
 This is a useful feature for collaborative apps, games and chat rooms.

 Amazon SNS do not support presence features.Find out more about Presence